Viorel Mateianu

 Viorel Mateianu (1 June 1938 – 25 November 1997) was a Romanian football player and coach.

 Club career

-Mateianu was born on 1 June 1938 in Lipănești, Prahova, Romania and began playing football in the Romanian lower leagues for Flacăra Boldești and Progresul CPCS București.
+Mateianu was born on 1 June 1938 in Lipănești, Prahova County, Romania and began playing football in the Romanian lower leagues for Flacăra Boldești and Progresul CPCS București.
 He made his Divizia A debut under coach Ioan Lupaș on 25 August 1957, playing for Progresul București in a 3–2 victory in which he scored a goal against Energia Petroșani.
 Shortly afterwards, Mateianu was nicknamed "Little Alfredo Di Stéfano".

-Mateianu training with Progresul București in 1957.

 In 1957, during a football tournament held in San Sebastián, Spain where he participated with one of Romania's youth teams, Mateianu had an offer to play for Real Madrid.
 However, he declined it, not wanting to risk to never seeing his parents again, as he could have not been allowed to return to the country by the communist regime.